KMSAP/GrabNGo_CheckInNOut/README.md

 On the other hand, the demand for safe environment for those customers who would prefer to purchase products (especially fresh products or expensive goods) after checking them physically.<br>

-Therefore, we will try to solve the problem by implementing a “face recognition-based check-in/check-out system” along with the unmanned store system.<br>
+Therefore, we will try to solve the problem by implementing a “face recognition-based check-in/check-out system” along with the contactless store system.<br>

 # 🏃 산업 동향 (Industrial Trends)